- The rules of Golf, as laid down by the Royal and Ancient Golf Club of St Andrews, will apply at all times.

 - Hours of play during College terms will be restricted and will be as advised on the playing calendar issued annually.

-- Hours of play during College half-terms and holidays will be unrestricted for Full Outside members, except by weather, necessary maintenance of the course, or other special events which would be announced well in advance by posting in the Clubhouse.
-For Weekday members, hours of play will be further restricted during College half-terms and holidays when these fall on a weekend or a Public Holiday.
+- Hours of play during College half-terms and holidays will be unrestricted for Full Outside members, and Monday to Friday for 5-day members.
+Except by weather, necessary, maintenance of the course or other special events which would be announced well in advance by posting in the Clubhouse.

 - The dates of the College terms and hence of restricted play will be circulated to all members.